Lioydiano/Starklag/README.md

 25 Z 34 46 5 35 23 377 10 1 1 1 2 2 1 0 1
 26 X 37 41 17 20 2 398 30 2 3 1 3 2 1 1 0
 ```

+Be sure to duplicate the directory if you want to run more simulations from the same save.